Citadel In Syria's Aleppo Reopens To Public After Post-Earthquake Restoration

-(MENAFN- IANS) Damascus, Feb 18 (IANS) Syria's Culture Ministry has announced the reopening of the historic citadel of Aleppo to visitors following the completion of initial restoration work on damage sustained during the major earthquakes in February last year.
+DAMASCUS, Feb 18 (NNN-SANA) – Syria's culture ministry, announced yesterday, the reopening of the historic citadel of Aleppo to visitors, following the completion of initial restoration work on damage sustained during the major earthquakes in Feb last year.

-In a statement on Saturday, the Ministry announced the completion of the first and second phases of the restoration, reinforcement and rehabilitation of the southern tower of the citadel's entrance, Xinhua news agency reported.

-The area was significantly affected by the major earthquakes in February 2023 and subsequent aftershocks that shook Turkey and Syria.
+In a statement, the ministry announced the completion of the first and second phases of the restoration, reinforcement, and rehabilitation of the southern tower of the citadel's entrance.
+The area was significantly affected by the major earthquakes in Feb, last year and subsequent aftershocks that shook Türkiye and Syria.

-The Ministry said that after it was alerted to the danger of cracks and fissures that appeared in the structure of the entrance following the earthquakes, visits to the castle were suspended as a precaution against any serious repercussions on the citadel and visitors.
+The ministry stated that, after it was alerted to the danger of cracks and fissures that appeared in the structure of the entrance, following the earthquakes, visits to the castle were suspended as a precaution against any serious repercussions on the citadel and visitors.

 It noted that detailed tests conducted by the General Directorate of Antiquities and Museums, in cooperation with a mission from the United Nations Educational, Scientific and Cultural Organization (UNESCO) that visited Aleppo, revealed a movement in the entrance that concentrated in the supporting pillars of the bridge leading to the southern tower.

-The Aleppo Citadel, a historic fortress in Syria dating back to the 3rd millennium BC, has been occupied by various civilisations and undergone significant damage and reconstruction throughout history.
-After it was damaged during the Syrian Civil War, efforts are ongoing to restore and preserve the structure, which is part of the ancient city of Aleppo, a UNESCO world heritage site.
+The Aleppo Citadel, a historic fortress in Syria, dating back to the 3rd millennium BC, has been occupied by various civilisations, and undergone significant damage and reconstruction throughout history.
+After it was damaged during the Syrian Civil War, efforts are ongoing to restore and preserve the structure, which is part of the Ancient City of Aleppo, a UNESCO world heritage site.– NNN-SANA

 Legal Disclaimer: